-FORT WORTH, Texas, March 4, 2016 /PRNewswire/ -- The National Association of Women in Construction (NAWIC) will celebrate Women in Construction (WIC) Week March 6-12, 2016.
+FORT WORTH, Texas, Feb.
+10, 2011 /PRNewswire-USNewswire/ -- The National Association of Women in Construction (NAWIC) will celebrate Women in Construction (WIC) Week March 6-12, 2011.
 NAWIC's mission is to enhance the success of women in the construction industry.

 The focus of WIC Week is to highlight women as a visible component of the construction industry.
 It is also a time for local chapters to give back to their communities.
 WIC Week provides an occasion for NAWIC's thousands of members across the country to raise awareness of the opportunities available for women in the construction industry and to emphasize the growing role of women in the industry.

 NAWIC chapters across the nation will celebrate WIC Week with a wide variety of activities.
-Community service projects, jobsite tours, membership drives, children's activities, hands-on workshops, fundraisers and school programs are some of the ways local chapters will observe WIC Week.
+Community service projects, jobsite tours, membership drives, children's activities, hands-on workshops, fundraisers, school programs and Girl Scout events are some of the ways local chapters will observe WIC Week.
+For example, NAWIC's Baltimore, Md. chapter will host a Dollhouse Build, resulting in the donation of these dollhouses to Mt.
+Washington Pediatric Hospital.
+Also, the San Francisco, Calif. chapter will host a Construction Women's Forum addressing topics of interest, such as networking, negotiation and promoting women in construction.
 Local chapters are also appealing to their local, state and national representatives to issue official WIC Week proclamations.
-Visit www.nawic.org to locate a NAWIC chapter near you.

-Founded in Fort Worth, Texas in 1955, NAWIC is an international association serving 127 chapters in the United States.
+Founded in Fort Worth, Texas in 1955, NAWIC is an international association serving more than 150 chapters in the United States.
 NAWIC also has affiliates in Australia, Canada, New Zealand, South Africa and the United Kingdom.
 To learn more about NAWIC, visit www.nawic.org.
-For more information, please contact Communications Director Autumn Daughetee at (800) 552-3506 or email.
+For more information, please contact Executive Vice President Dede Hughes or Communications Director Autumn Daughetee at (800) 552-3506.

 SOURCE National Association of Women in Construction